trimlab/Darwin-op2-face-detection/README.md

 # How to use this code?

-1. Connect your computer with Darwin-op2
+1. Connect your computer with Darwin-op2 by ethernet

 2. Use "scp -r demo robotis@192.168.123.1:~/../../robotis/Linux/project/" to replace the original built-in demo program with our demo program